jyotiyadav94/InsuranceClaims/readme.md

 ## Exploratory Data Analysis
-We further generate a complete and exhaustive report for the dataset using the following
+We further generated a complete and exhaustive report for the dataset using the following

-    - Pandas profiling
+    * Pandas profiling
-    - Autoviz
+    * Autoviz
-    - Sweet
+    * Sweet

 **Observations Average Claim Amount and Insurance Paid**: